gabriellamothe/Mini-SOC01/README.md

 ## Expected Outcomes

-A complete submission identifies the activity as SQL injection from a single host,preceded by a short burst of credential guessing, and shows that the attacker'srequests reached the database while no login actually succeeded.
-Strong submissionsgo further: they notice that the IDS, firewall, and database logs captured only thetail end of the activity, and that the full scope is visible only by correlating theweb server and authentication logs.
-The expected decision is to escalate — theinjection is confirmed and reached the data layer, even though no account wascompromised.
+A complete submission identifies the activity as SQL injection from a single host, preceded by a short burst of credential guessing, and shows that the attacker's requests reached the database while no login actually succeeded.
+Strong submissionsgo further: they notice that the IDS, firewall, and database logs captured only the tail end of the activity, and that the full scope is visible only by correlating the web server and authentication logs.
+The expected decision is to escalate — the injection is confirmed and reached the data layer, even though no account was compromised.

 ## Scoring Rubric